So you want to volunteer?

 Kaka feeders prepare and replenish supplementary food at two kaka feeder station sites in the Lower Valley.
 Like Avi-aiding, it is a daily task which operates in all weathers.

-Please note: the September 2015 recruitment drive is now closed.
-Please email email@example.com if you have any questions.
+Please note: the next recruitment drive will take place June 2016.
+Please complete an online Expression of Interest form or email email@example.com if you have any questions.

 Commitment: Regular weekdays and/or weekends